bytematebot/sigil/README.md

-# sigil
+# Sigil
-A declarative, high-performance image synthesis engine for dynamic media assets
+Sigil is a Rust-based image composition engine designed for generating dynamic social cards, welcome messages, and banners on the fly.
+It separates the visual definition (layout) from the rendering logic, allowing for secure, server-side image generation based on serializable declarative schemas.